HDR – Is it an essential tool in Travel Photography?

 A. Great question.
 Glad you asked 🙂

 Simply put, we have not seen one camera yet that has this feature that can produce as good an image as using the technique above.
-If your camera only gives you a merged image only, then we would suggest you do not use it.
+Some cameras give you a merged image only, if this is the case we would suggest you do not use it.
 If your camera gives you a merged image and keeps your 3 files as well then it may be worth trying this feature.
 If you are not happy with the in-camera merge then at least you will have the 3 files to process in the software.